Multi-Member LLC That Issues Invoices

 Side Bar: Business tax returns such as Form 1065, 1120 and 1120S are usually prepared by tax professionals, and as such the IRS believes revenue has a much higher chance of being recorded properly, and 1099s are not necessary.
 It would also be ridiculous for Verizon to receive a million 1099s from its customers.
 Funny, Yes.
 But ridiculous.

 Second, a 1099 has EINs and possibly SSNs.
 Since these dots can be connected by the IRS, the issuance of a 1099 might invite unnecessary scrutiny.
 The IRS agent’s question becomes “Why did you issue a 1099 to a partner rather than let the income flow through a K-1?”
-“To avoid taxes and headaches” is probably not going to go well.
+“To avoid taxes and headaches” is probably not going to go well during the audit.

 A multi-member LLC with a zero for taxable income (or close to it) is a no harm no foul tax return.
 In other words, it flies well below the radar but it also above reproach.
 Fred, Velma and Shaggy would get two K-1s, one from the MMLC and another from their S Corp.